nilsborg/blog/src/posts/2018-12-27_using-gitlab-ci-for-non-devops-people.md

 title: Using Gitlab CI for non-devops people
 date: 2017-10-04T13:12:17.005Z
 tags:
-  - woot
+  - security
-  - blabla
+  - gitlab
-  - aha
+  - https
 ---
 So we work a ton with Jekyll and headless CMS things lately.
 And that's all brilliant and everythings because you know – the usual things: